Sail Greece Voyagers,

 We suggest that you arrive in Athens a day or three early to explore some ancient history and architecture and wonderful taverna food!
-Our tour picks up from Athens Saturday morning, June 1.
+Our tour picks up from Athens Saturday morning, June 1, 10am departure from the Electra Metropolis Hotel.
 With some cool stops, we arrive at the boats early evening.
 Click for Tour Info.
 Boarding is by 5pm.
 Boats may leave dock as early as sunrise June 2 – be aboard or you’ll have a fun ferry trip ahead of you :).

 Flying out.
 June 8, 9am, the boats will be back at the dock in Lavrion.
 The ATH airport is about a half hour from Lavrion.
 Leave plenty of time, be in a cab at least 3 hours prior.
 There will be others headed that way, we can group up if you like.
 If you are attending our Cruise Netherlands, the airport code is AMS.
 We’ll have at least a day in between.
 That announcement coming soon.

 We’re traveling to Europe, do consider arriving early for adjusting to the time change, or staying after our Adventure.
 As long as you’ve come this far, you might see more of Greece, or add another European destination.
 Greecetaxi.gr offers tours, we’ve used them, they’re good.